 O-Zone, Wheeling, West Virginia

-In downtown Wheeling, West Virginia, you'll find the city's most prominent gay bar, a friendly and attitude-free gay dance club called The O-Zone (1107 Main St., 304-232-0068).
+In downtown Wheeling, West Virginia, you'll find the city's most prominent gay bar, a friendly and attitude-free gay dance club called The O-Zone.
 The bar is right along the main drag of this city situated on a narrow strip of West Virginia land between Pennsylvania and Ohio (it's a short drive from I-70, the main route from Pittsburgh to Columbus).
 There's karaoke several nights per week, and drinks are reasonably priced.
 The crowd is mixed lesbian and gay men.